EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 Unlike static MRIs which take a scan at one point in time, fMRIs are repeated every few seconds creating a series of images for each trial.

 Here is an example of an fMRI of one brain during one trial.
 The different images are of different slices of the brain.
-The abbreviations on the right refer to regions of the brain, for example, "SMA" stands for "Supplementary Motor Area" located at the top center of the organ.
+The abbreviations on the right refer to brain regions, for example "SMA" stands for "Supplementary Motor Area" located at the top center of the organ.
 ![mainImage](img/brain1.jpg "brain1")

 Images like these consist of 3-dimensional pixels called voxels.
 Typically, large data sets like this are stored in matrices, which have some powerful tools for extracting the most relevant components.
-This makes i easy for   [computers to learn from data stored in matrices.](https://youtu.be/LlKAna21fLE).
+This makes it easy for   [computers to learn from data stored in matrices.](https://youtu.be/LlKAna21fLE)

-If we have fMRI voxel data for many patients, multiple scans in sequence, 3-dimensional brain data, then we need to analyze a quantity of data unwieldy even for modern computers.
+If we have 3-dimensional fMRI brain voxel data for many patients, multiple scans in sequence, then we need to analyze a quantity of data unwieldy even for modern computers.

-When we store fMRI data as matrices we also lose important relationships between the data points.
-For example a computer may not know that a particular voxel representing a part of the brain is that same part of the brain a few minutes later.
+When we store fMRI data in a matrix we also lose important relationships between the data points.
+For example a computer may not know that a particular voxel representing a part of the brain is that same part of the brain a few seconds later.

-Fortunately we can also store our data in something called a tensor.
+Fortunately we can also store our data in a mathematical structure called a tensor.
 A tensor is like matrix but with more than 2 dimensions.
 Our tensor of fMRIs have a total of 5 dimensions, shown in the figure below.
 The green slices consist of voxels of the brain in 3 dimensions: x,y,z in yellow.
 For each trial multiple images are taken over several seconds (blue arrow), and there were multiple trials (red arrow).

 <img width="968" alt="fmri_tensors" src="https://user-images.githubusercontent.com/50922545/125823220-5141e5bd-206c-4cd2-8dc7-5f082c475702.png">